jimporter/bfg9000/doc/user/reference.md

 executables and libraries *not* passed to [*test*](#testtest-options-environmentdriver) will be built by default.

-### install(*...*, [*all*])
+### install(*...*)

 Specify a list of files that need to be installed for the project to work.
-Each will be installed to the appropriate location based on its type (e.g. header files will go in `$PREFIX/include` by default on POSIX systems).
+Each will be installed to the appropriate location based on its type, e.g. header files will go in `$PREFIX/include` by default on POSIX systems.
 These are all accumulated into the `install` target.
+If there are any runtime dependencies for a file (such as shared libraries you just built), they will be installed as well.

+!!! note
-If *all* is *True*, all the files will be installed; otherwise, only the primary file for each argument will be.
-For instance, on Windows, this means that setting *all* to *True* installs the import libraries as well as the DLLs for shared libraries.
+    When explicitly listing a target, *all* the files for that target will be installed.
+For instance, on Windows, this means that passing in a shared library will install the DLL *and* the import library.

 This rule recognizes the following environment variables:
 [`INSTALL`](environment-vars.md#install),